Orisha ogun yoruba santeria

 Ogun: Orisha of Iron and War

-Ogun is said to be the first of the Orisha to descend to the realm of Ile Aiye (the earth) to find suitable habitation for future human life.
-One of his praise names is Osin Imole meaning "first of the primordial Orisha to come to Earth".
-Ogun tried to seize the throne after the death of Obatala, but was exiled by Obamakin.
-His exile serves as the core of the Olojo Festival, an ancient festival held annually to celebrate the Black race all over the world.
+In Yoruba mythology, after the death of Obatala, Ogun attempted to seize the throne but was exiled by Obamakin.
+This event serves as the core of the Olojo Festival, an ancient festival held annually to celebrate the Black race all over the world.
 Ogun is also known as one of the Seven African Powers.

-Ogun is the god of Truth and Justice and presides over deals and contracts.
-In Yoruba courts, devotees of the faith swear to tell the truth by kissing a machete sacred to Ogun.
+Ogun is the patron of blacksmiths, butchers, doctors, and barbers.
+His domain includes any occupation that uses knives or blades, or iron tools.
+Ogun is characterized as rigid and strong, much like the metals he presides over.
+He is also the god of truth and justice, and in Yoruba courts, devotees of the faith swear to tell the truth by kissing a machete sacred to Ogun.

 Ogun's Tools